 Across the nation, hundreds of thousands of repossessed homes exist.
-These repo homes form some of the best opportunities for homebuyers and real estate investors alike to find cheap homes for sale.
+These repo homes are some of the best opportunities for homebuyers and real estate investors alike to find cheap homes for sale.

 Repossessed properties are any residential properties that seized by the owner of a mortgage.
 You can have traditional houses or even repo mobile homes - any property used as a residence.
 (All repossessed houses are considered foreclosure homes until they fail to sell at auction; at that time, they are called REO homes.)